 - Wetlands designated under the Ramsar List.

-- Those wetlands that are notified under central, state and UT rules.
+- Those wetlands are notified under central, state, and UT rules.

 - India does not regulate the following wetlands under Wetlands Rules: